Spotfund logo

 • Living as close as possible to the hospital removes physical and financial barriers to medical care.
 Since my kidney function is critically low, far distance from the hospital is not an inconvenience.
 It is a risk.

 • Housing in the city is required for geographic eligibility for the medical and social support programs I depend on as a terminally ill, disabled, immunocompromised individual without an income or support system.
-A physical address is also needed to apply for disability benefits Without a qualifying address, I lose access to critical resources.
+A physical address is also needed to apply for disability benefits.
+Without a qualifying address, I lose access to critical resources.

 • Living in the city reduces the financial toll of what is often called the “disability tax.”
 Transportation, food access, medical coordination, and basic survival already cost significantly more when you are disabled.
 Living further away in inaccessible areas multiplies those costs.